 The ultimate goal is to avoid the need for kidney dialysis or kidney transplantation.
-But in more advanced cases, dialysis or transplantation may be necessary.
+But in some cases, dialysis or transplantation is necessary.

 Lifestyle and home remedies